-Some websites I have used that you might visit
+Some websites you might visit

 Making Best use of Quebec Church Registers – Originally published in QFHS Connections September 1994, Vol. 17, #1, page 2 as Church Registers in the Province of Quebec